DirtyHairy/typescript-deferred/README.md

 There are many excellent promise implementations out there, and there is absolutely no need for another one.
-Typescript-Deferred was created for the fun of it and for getting a better grip on the typescript typing system.
+Typescript-Deferred was created for the fun of it and for getting a better grip on the Typescript typing system.

-However, the result fully implements the spec, is small and has zero dependencies, so it may be a pretty good fit if you want to add A+ compliant promises to a library or API without increasing the footprint.
+However, the result fully implements the spec, is small and has zero dependencies, so it may be a good fit if you want to add A+ compliant promises to a library or API without increasing the footprint.
 The code should work pretty much everywhere, but I have not tested this extensively --- go ahead and tell me if it breaks.